elastic/integrations/packages/ded/docs/README.md

 ### (Optional) Enable Security rules

-To maximize the benefit of the Data Exfiltration Detection detection framework, you might consider activating detection rules that are triggered when certain conditions for the anomaly detection jobs are satisfied.
+To maximize the benefit of the Data Exfiltration Detection detection framework, activate the detection rules that are triggered when certain conditions for the anomaly detection jobs are satisfied.
 See the [documentation](https://www.elastic.co/guide/en/security/current/detection-engine-overview.html) for more information on importing and enabling the rules.

 ### Anomaly Detection Jobs